dnwissel/sib_ai_benchmark/README.md

 python src/app.py -e scanvi_bcm -m local global -p
 ```

-Run a single model with a pre-processing method
+Run a single model or multiple models with a pre-processing method
 ```
 python src/app.py -e scanvi_bcm -m NeuralNet
+python src/app.py -e scanvi_bcm -m NeuralNet LinearSVM
 ```

+Upon completion, the app generates a pickle object and a PDF file.
+The pickle object encapsulates a dictionary containing detailed benchmarking results, while the PDF file visualizes a selected metric through a plot.
+Additionally, a log file is provisioned upon app launch to enable real-time monitoring of results.

 ### Add new model or data